ibm-cloud-docs/cloud-databases/hosting-models.md

 {: #hosting-models-iso-compute-ui}
 {: ui}

-Isolated Compute is a secure single-tenant offering for complex, highly-performant enterprise workloads.
+Isolated Compute is a secure single-tenant offering for complex, highly performant enterprise workloads.
 By placing your deployment and all associated user-data management agents on an isolated machine, {{site.data.keyword.databases-for}} Isolated Compute provides dedicated computing resources, dedicated storage bandwidth, and hypervisor-level isolation.

 When provisioning, choose an initial host size for your instance.
 Storage is still selected separately, allowing you to determine the size of disk and number of [IOPS](#x3858854){: term} your database receives.